k-hench/hamlet_radiation/docs/plot_SF5.md

 ## Summary

-This is the accessory documentation of Supplementary Figure 5.
+This is the accessory documentation of Figure S5.
 The Figure can be recreated by running the **R** script `plot_SF5.R`:

 ```sh